raintank/statsdaemon/README.md

 * Counters (sampling supported)
 * Gauges

-They yield the exact same metrics as etsy's statsd (with legacy namespace), so it's meant as a drop-in replacement.
+They yield the exact same metrics as etsy's statsd (with legacy namespace, and deleteGauges enabled), so it's meant as a drop-in replacement.
 Note: no support yet for histograms or sets (barely anyone uses them), but should be easy to add.